This is where Stephen King's novel and the Brian de Palma/2002/2013 versions start, savvy?

 "Hello, Mrs White?"
-Alice held her phone to her ear with her shoulder as she opened a can of Coke.
+Audrey held her phone to her ear with her shoulder as she opened a can of Coke.
 "May I speak with Carrie, please?"

 "With whom am I speaking?"

-"This is Alice Barker from next door."
+"This is Audrey Barker from next door."
 She took a swig of her Coke.

 "Is she there?"
-Anthony whispered.
-Alice waved her hand and motioned for him to be quiet.
+Andy whispered.
+Audrey waved her hand and motioned for him to be quiet.